camunda/camunda-docs-manual/content/update/minor/721-to-722/_index.md

 `Quarkus 3.14` extensions introduce **breaking changes** in the way the Quarkus runtime treats configuration.

-As a result, we decided to accept a config migration at this point to be consistent with the new behaviour of the framework (see [property examples](#property-examples) below)
+A config migration is required to remain consistent with the new behavior of the framework (see [property examples](#property-examples) below).

-The config properties will now follow a similar scheme to the [Camunda Spring Boot Starter Configuration]({{< ref "/user-guide/spring-boot-integration/configuration.md#generic-properties" >}}).
+The config properties now follow a similar scheme to the [Camunda Spring Boot Starter Configuration]({{< ref "/user-guide/spring-boot-integration/configuration.md#generic-properties" >}}).

 The change affects the configuration of the [process engine]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#configuration-properties" >}}) and the [job executor]({{< ref "/reference/deployment-descriptors/tags/job-executor.md" >}}).